-How Medical Personnel Change a Feeding Tube (PEG)
+How to Replace a Feeding Tube (PEG)

-Feeding tubes are used for sending food directly to the stomach of patients who can't digest properly.
+Gastronomy tubes or feeding tubes are used for sending food directly to the stomach of patients who can't digest properly.

 The introduction of a tube into the stomach allows for the safe feeding of people who can’t properly carry out their digestive functions due to health problems.

-Changing a Feeding Tube
+Changing a feeding tube

 How do they place it?

-- Then, doctors insert an angiocath into the stomach with an endoscope wire as a guide.
-(An angiocath is a kind of hollow needle capable of penetrating the stomach and reaching the inside of the organ.)
+Then, doctors insert an angiocath into the stomach with an endoscope wire as a guide.
+An angiocath is a kind of hollow needle capable of penetrating the stomach and reaching the inside of the organ.

-When to Replace a Feeding Tube
+When to replace a feeding tube

-The most frequent complication of this procedure is an infection.
-It could be an infection from the gastrostomy hole in the abdominal wall or from the tube of the probe itself.
-In these cases, it’s mandatory to remove it and begin an antibiotic regimen to eradicate the infection.
+The infection could come from the gastrostomy hole in the abdominal wall or from the tube of the probe itself.
+In these cases, it’s mandatory to remove it and start taking antibiotics to eliminate the infection.
 Otherwise, there’s a risk of septic shock.

-Discover: Acute Coronary Syndrome (ACS)
+Discover more: Acute Coronary Syndrome (ACS)

 How to Replace a Feeding Tube

-- First, sterilize and disinfect the area on which you’re going to work.
+First, sterilize and disinfect the area on which you’re going to work.
 Then, disconnect the feeding mechanism so that the probe is clean.

-- Next, make sure the probe balloon is properly in place and that it works.
+Next, make sure the probe balloon is properly in place and that it works.
 For this, introduce sterilized water into the valve to inflate it.
 If it swells correctly and there are no leaks, then that means it’s functional.

-- They, carefully clean the area around the hole in the patient’s stomach tube and make sure to deflate the balloon that holds the gastrostomy.
+Then, carefully clean the area around the hole in the patient’s stomach tube and make sure to deflate the balloon that holds the gastrostomy.
 As soon as the probe is no longer working and you’ve unattached it, you can remove it by pulling it firmly with one hand as you hold down the abdomen with the other.

-- Then, introduce the new probe through the same gastrostomy hole.
+Now, introduce the new probe through the same gastrostomy hole.
 Ideally, the tube will form a right angle to the abdomen to make it easier to place.

-- Finally, inflate the balloon until the new probe is in place and carefully pull it until it stops against the gastric wall.
+Finally, inflate the balloon until the new probe is in place and carefully pull it until it stops against the gastric wall.
 Always disinfect at the end of this process to prevent future infections in the new probe.